awpala/my-omscs-notes/cs-6290/09-memory-ordering.md

 Most modern processors today use the third option ("go anyway") because it yields the ***best performance***.
 In practice, if we permit the load instructions to proceed without otherwise waiting for the store instructions, it turns out that most of the time this results in the ***correct*** instructions being executed, achieving a net speedup in performance (i.e., less overall "downtime" due to waiting on store instructions, despite the occasionally incurred cost of recovery in the case of an invalid assumption regarding the validity of the upstream store instruction's address).
   * Furthermore, there are also entire schemes around attempting to predict when such an incorrect assumption will occur, thereby proceeding with load instructions only if this occurrence is unlikely.

-## 6. Out-of-Order Load/Store Execution
+## 6. Out-of-Order Load-Store Execution

 <center>
 <img src="./assets/09-010.png" width="450">